trailofbits/algo/README.md

 8. `sudo ipsec up <conn-name>`: start the ipsec tunnel
 9. `sudo ipsec down <conn-name>`: shutdown the ipsec tunnel

 One common use case is to let your server access your local LAN without going through the VPN.
-Set up a passthrough connection by adding the following to `/etc/ipsec.conf`.
-Replace `192.168.1.1/24` with the subnet your LAN uses:
+Set up a passthrough connection by adding the following to `/etc/ipsec.conf`:

     conn lan-passthrough
-    leftsubnet=192.168.1.1/24
-    rightsubnet=192.168.1.1/24
-    authby=never # No authentication necessary
+    leftsubnet=192.168.1.1/24 # Replace with your LAN subnet rightsubnet=192.168.1.1/24 # Replac with your LAND subnet authby=never # No authentication necessary
     type=pass # passthrough
     auto=route # no need to ipsec up lan-passthrough